What is an Exclusive Contract with a Real Estate Agent?

 Lastly, all contracts are based on a particular term.
 Exclusive broker agreements usually last three to six months.
 The stated time in the contract is how long it binds you to the agreement.
 Most agents will agree to a contract of thirty days at minimum.

 As with any contract, carefully read the agreement.
-Ask questions and get answers.
-You might want to consult a real estate lawyer or professional for specifics before you sign the dotted line.
+Ask your buyer's agent questions and get answers.
+You might want to consult a real estate attorney or professional for specifics before you sign the dotted line.

 Also, take the time to ensure you're working with the best agent.
 Clever partners with top local real estate agents to lighten your load and help you save money.
-If you sell with a Clever Partner Agent, you'll pay 1.5%.
+If you sell with a Clever agent, you'll pay a 1.5% listing fee.
 If you buy with Clever, you could be eligible for Clever Cash Back.
 Form the right agency relationship and sign a real estate contract with a Clever Partner Agent so you stay with your first agent!

 Can you work with other agents if you have an exclusive contract?

-If you've signed an exclusive contract with an agent, you can't work with another agent until the contract expires.
+If you've signed an exclusive contract with an agent, you can't change real estate agents until the contract expires.
 Once it does, usually between 30-90 days, you can work with another agent.
-If you've signed an exclusive buyer's agent agreement for a specific type of property (single-family homes), you can work with another agent to look for multi-family homes, for example.
+If you've signed an exclusive buyer agency agreement for a specific type of property (single-family homes), you can work with another agent to look for multi-family homes, for example.

 What does an exclusive contract mean?

-In real estate, an exclusive contract is usually between a buyer and a broker, not with a specific real estate agent.
+In real estate, an exclusive contract is usually between a buyer and a broker, not a specific realtor.
 The purpose of this contract is to ensure that the buyer can't look for homes on other sources (such as Zillow or Redfin) and work directly with the listing agent or another buyer's agent, removing their agent from the transaction.
 A buyer's agent often spends months working with a client, helping them through the buying process and an exclusive contract protects them.

 Can I cancel a contract with a real estate agent?

-If you're looking to cancel either your listing agreement or your exclusive buyer-broker agreement, refer to the terms of the contract.
+If you're looking to terminate your listing agreement or your exclusive buyer-broker agreement, refer to the terms of the contract.
 Termination details should be spelled out and may require payment or commission.
-If you list your home or buy a new one without a written cancellation from your previous arrangement, you may owe them commission fees.
+If you list your home or buy a new one without a written cancellation from your previous arrangement, you may owe them the average commission fees.
 Make sure you have a conversation and end the arrangement amicably.

 Should I sign a buyer's agent agreement?